 \begin{quote} {"This is really important, I think.
 I mean, I, personally like to know what's going on [in regard to crime], especially if I'm living in the area and paying taxes on property, and in general, to have an idea of what's going on and why that's going on?
 I think this would be good for any person." -- C15, Community Member} \end{quote}

-Several community members also shared that they liked the easier maps because they provided them with bigger circles (i.e., hotspots) that gave them a quick overview of the neighborhoods and would be a useful communication and awareness tool for the community.
+Several community members also shared that they liked the easier maps because those maps provided them with bigger circles (i.e., hotspots) and gave them a quick overview of the neighborhoods.
+They shared that these would be a useful communication and awareness tool for the community.

 The results, regarding LEAs, were quite surprising for the research team.
 We had anticipated that LEAs would be most likely to interact with the parameters, generate different maps, and connect the findings to street-level occurrences over different periods.
 However, none of the LEAs changed parameters and spent a significant amount of time interpreting the first map presented to them.
 Instead of using the crime maps to augment their knowledge of geospatial and temporal characteristics of different crimes, LEAs quickly started connecting their street-level domain knowledge to the hotspots on the map, i.e. - the first piece of information presented to them.
 Instead of using the tool as a decision aid that would augment their knowledge, they used it as a means to validate what they already knew about certain neighborhoods, sections of highways, and intersections.
-When urged to change parameters and create a different map, an LEA who had experience working with crime maps stated -
+When urged to change parameters and create a different map, an LEA who had experience working with crime maps stated:

 \begin{quote} {"This is okay [the default map]... the algorithms are usually designed in such a way that it will give you some satisfactory outcomes.
 Usually what you need to think about is what prompts them to make that decision.
 Data that goes into it is very important" -- L2, Law Enforcement Agent} \end{quote}